xixuecao/BoLu_CV/index.md

 * Lu Bo, Transfer substrate and system of LED Chips, China Patent, CN201921773581.7, 20200724

 # **Other skills**
-* Basic programming skills for analysis in python, Matlab, C++.
+* Basic programming skills for analysis in Python, Matlab